siddhartha-komodo/slate/source/includes/_150-cc-tokens.md

 The `tokencreate` method creates a new token.

+For every token created, the method requires one satoshi of the parent blockchain's coins.
+For example, one of the blockchain COINS provides 100000000 tokens.

-It returns a hex-encoded transaction which should then be broadcast using `sendrawtransaction`.
+The method returns a hex-encoded transaction which should then be broadcast using `sendrawtransaction`.

 `sendrawtransaction` then returns a `txid`, which is your `tokenid`.